-The following conventions appear in this document:

-This icon denotes a tip, which notifies you to advisory information.

-This icon denotes an alert, which notifies you to important information.

-Bold text denotes items that you must select or click or enter the value in the software, such as open file option or running the simulation button or entering the value of simulation speed etc.

-Italic text denotes the name of a folder or a file path.

-Bold and italic text denotes the name of a file.
+The following conventions appear in this document: - This icon denotes a tip, which notifies you to advisory information.
+This icon denotes an alert, which notifies you to important information. bold Bold text denotes items that you must select or click or enter the value in the software, such as open file option or running the simulation button or entering the value of simulation speed etc. i talic Italic text denotes the name of a folder or a file path. bold and italic Bold and italic text denotes the name of a file.